cs1302uga/cs1302-tutorials/emacs/emacs.md

 ## Open / Create File

-To open a file caled `src/cs1302/Test.java` in Emacs, you can execute the following command:
+To open a file called `src/cs1302/Test.java` in Emacs, you can execute the following command:

 ```